lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 .. image:: obconf-font.png

 The :guilabel:`Windows` tab manages the behavior of newly opened windows.
 The :guilabel:`Focus new windows when they appear` checkbox gives new windows focus when they finish opening and then be the active window as if you clicked on the icon on the taskbar.
 The :guilabel:`Place new Windows under the mouse pointer` puts all your new windows you open under the mouse pointer.
 The :guilabel:`Center new windows when they are placed` puts the new windows in the center of the monitor.
 The drop down menu for :guilabel:`Prefer to place new windows on` shows you where to place new windows on multimonitor layouts.
+To change which desktop openbox uses for places when switching windows with alt tab change the :guilabel:`Primary monitor` drop down.

 .. image:: obconf-windows.png